daspronoy/rlvr-misalignment-onset/README.md

 ```
 results/phase1/capability/
-  <revision>.jsonl    transcript + extracted answer + per-problem correctness
+  <revision>.jsonl        transcript + extracted answer + per-problem correctness (16k cap)
   summary.csv             accuracy per checkpoint
-  capability.png/pdf  the plotted curve
+  capability.png/pdf      raw / combined / projected curves + truncation panel
+  efficiency.png/pdf      mean tokens per correct answer
+  higher_token_limit/
+    <revision>.jsonl      30k-cap re-runs of the truncated problems
+    summary.csv           rescue rate per checkpoint
+    capability_judge.csv  Sonnet 5 verdicts on still-truncated chains of thought
 ```

 ## Results so far

 The behavioral evals are not part of the current pipeline.
 The null reported here predates the codebase overhaul: it was measured on the earlier Olmo-3-7B release and has not been rerun on 3.1 or migrated into `results/phase1/`.
 As it stood then, nothing planted and nothing drifted.
 Across 1900 RLVR steps the instrumental convergence rate stayed between 0.29 and 0.40 under the goal-nudging framing and between 0.33 and 0.39 under the neutral framing, with no trend in either.
 The emergent-misalignment rate stayed between 3.5% and 6.9%, also flat.
-Two judges from different model families (GLM-5.2 and MiMo-v2.5) agreed on the shape.

-The MATH-500 curve is now the higher-cap rerun that the truncated version called for, generated at a 16384-token cap.
+The MATH-500 curve was generated at a 16384-token cap.
 Raw accuracy climbs from 0.63 at step 100 to a 0.77 peak near step 2200, then settles at 0.72 for the shipped model.
-But the rise is an artifact of answer formatting.
+But most of the rise is an artifact of answer formatting.
 Scoring marks any response that never emits an `Answer:` or `\boxed{}` as wrong, and every one of those is a response that ran into the token cap mid-thought without committing an answer, the RL-Zero rambling pattern.
-Set them aside and accuracy on the problems the model actually finishes holds flat between 0.87 and 0.89 across the whole run.
-What training moves is the truncation rate: 28% of responses run off the end at step 100, down to 14% by step 2200.
-RLVR is teaching the model to stop rambling and write the answer down, not to solve more of what it attempts.
-Numbers in `results/phase1/capability/summary.csv`, figure at `results/phase1/capability/capability.png`.
+Accuracy on the problems the model actually finishes holds flat between 0.87 and 0.89 across the whole run; what training moves is the truncation rate, from 28% at step 100 down to 14% by step 2200.

+Two follow-ups pin this down.
+First, every truncated problem was re-run at a 30000-token cap; the rescued corrects lift the combined accuracy to 0.66 at step 100 and 0.79 at step 2200 (0.77 for `main`), a shallower but still-present rise.
+Second, a Claude Sonnet 5 judge read the 770 chains of thought that were still truncated even at 30k and ruled whether each was headed toward the right answer: 212 were.
+Crediting those gives a projected curve from 0.75 to 0.82.
+Verdicts in `results/phase1/capability/higher_token_limit/capability_judge.csv`; the raw, combined, and projected curves plus the truncation panel are in `results/phase1/capability/capability.png`.
+RLVR is mostly teaching the model to stop rambling and write the answer down, not to solve much more of what it attempts.

+Token efficiency moves the other way.
+Counting every generated token a problem consumed (the 16k-cap attempt plus the 30k re-run for unanswered problems), the mean cost of a correct answer roughly doubles over training, from about 1,500 tokens at step 100 to about 3,200 by step 2800.
+Each correct answer gets steadily more expensive even as more responses terminate cleanly.
+Figure at `results/phase1/capability/efficiency.png`, generated by `phase1/plot_efficiency.py`.